dentarg/auth0-blog/_posts/2016-12-16-introduction-to-progressive-web-apps-instant-loading-part-2.markdown

 Now, reload the browser again, make sure do you a hard, clear cache reload else we won't see the result of our code changes.

 Now, go offline and load the `latest` page.
+What happens?

 Yaaay!! it loads the data without any problem.

 ![Load Dynamic Data Offline](https://cdn.auth0.com/blog/browser/pwacommits.png)